Pretty in Pink: Soundtrack

-As with previous films by John Hughes, Pretty in Pink featured a soundtrack composed mostly of new wave music.
-While director Howard Deutch originally intended the film to primarily contain theme music, Hughes influenced Deutch's decision to use post-punk music throughout the film.
-The title song by the Psychedelic Furs acted as a bit of inspiration for the film and was re-recorded specifically for the film's opening sequence in a version that was less raw than the original version that appeared on the 1981 album Talk Talk Talk.
+Like earlier Hughes films, Pretty in Pink has a soundtrack mostly of new wave music.
+Director Howard Deutch originally intended the film to primarily contain theme music, but Hughes influenced Deutch's decision to use post-punk music throughout.
+The title song by the Psychedelic Furs acted as a bit of inspiration for the film and was rerecorded specifically for the film's opening sequence in a version less raw than the original version that appeared on the 1981 album Talk Talk Talk.
 "Left of Center" was remixed by Arthur Baker.
 The first track, "If You Leave", by Orchestral Manoeuvres in the Dark, was written in 1985 specifically for the film.
-In addition to their soundtrack song "Shellshock", New Order also contributed an instrumental version of "Thieves Like Us" and the instrumental "Elegia", both of which appear in the film but not on the soundtrack.
+In addition to the soundtrack song "Shellshock", New Order contributed an instrumental version of "Thieves Like Us" and the instrumental "Elegia", both of which appear in the film but not on the soundtrack.

-The Rave-Ups, who appear in the film performing "Positively Lost Me" and "Shut-Up" from their Town and Country album, do not have any songs on the soundtrack album.
+The Rave-Ups, who appear in the film performing "Positively Lost Me" and "Shut-Up" from their Town and Country album, have no songs on the soundtrack album.
 Nik Kershaw's "Wouldn't It Be Good" appears on the soundtrack in a version by former Three Dog Night vocalist Danny Hutton's band, Danny Hutton Hitters.
 The Smiths' "Please Please Please Let Me Get What I Want" appears on the soundtrack and was later covered by the Autumns for the 2000 Isn't She Still...
 The Original Motion Picture Soundtrack Revisited album.
 Also noteworthy is the inclusion of Echo & the Bunnymen's "Bring On the Dancing Horses", which, according to the liner notes of the CD release of the band's compilation album Songs to Learn & Sing, was recorded specifically for the film.

-The film also includes Otis Redding's "Try a Little Tenderness", to which Duckie lip-synchs in the film, the Association's "Cherish" and Talk Back's "Rudy".
-These three tracks do not appear on the official soundtrack album.
+The film also includes Otis Redding's "Try a Little Tenderness", to which Duckie lip-synchs in the film, the Association's "Cherish", and Talk Back's "Rudy".
+These tracks are not on the soundtrack album.

-The soundtrack was released on vinyl by A&M Records in February 1986, and was certified a gold record by the RIAA two months later.
+The soundtrack was released on vinyl by A&M Records in February 1986 and was certified gold by the RIAA two months later.
 It was listed on the "Best Movie Soundtracks: The 15 Film Music Compilations That'll Change Your Life" list in The Huffington Post and "The 25 Greatest Soundtracks of All Time" list in Rolling Stone.
 AllMusic rated it four stars out of five.
 It was re-released in 2013 as a limited edition on pink-colored vinyl.